 The promise is fulfilled in a blog entry of 31 December 2006.
 Here he outlines finally the idea at the core of the WikiLeaks strategy.

-The more secretive or unjust an organization is, the more leaks induce fear and paranoia in its leadership and planning coterie.
-This must result in minimization of efficient internal communications mechanisms (an increase in cognitive “secrecy tax”) and consequent system-wide cognitive decline resulting in decreased ability to hold onto power as the environment demands adaptation.
+The more secretive or unjust an organization is, the more leaks induce fear and paranoia in the leadership and planning coterie.
+This must result in minimization of efficient internal communications mechanisms (an increase in cognitive ‘secrecy tax’) and consequent system-wide cognitive decline resulting in decreased ability to hold onto power as the environment demands adaptation.

 Hence in a world where leaking is easy, secretive or unjust systems are nonlinearly hit relative to open, just systems.
 Since unjust systems, by their nature induce opponents, and in many places barely have the upper hand, leaking leaves them exquisitely vulnerable to those who seek to replace them with more open forms of governance.

-In arriving at this position, Assange had drawn together different personal experiences.
-It was as a “frontier hactivist” and as “Australia’s first electronic publisher” that he had become interested in the political potency of leaks.
-From his cypherpunk days he had become engaged in discussions about the political possibilities of untraceable encrypted communication.
+In arriving at this position, Assange had drawn together three different personal experiences.
+From his custody battles in the 1990s he had become interested in the political potency of leaks.
+From his cypherpunk days he had become interested in the political possibilities of untraceable encrypted communication.
 And from his involvement in the free software movement he had seen what collective democratic intellectual enterprise might achieve.
 In essence, his conclusion was that world politics could be transformed by staunching the flow of information among corrupt power elites by making them ever more fearful of insider leaks.
 He believed he could achieve this by establishing an organisation that would allow whistleblowers from all countries to pass on their information, confident that their identities would not be able to be discovered.
 He proposed that his organisation would then publish the information for the purpose of collective analysis so as to empower oppressed populations across the globe.